ViewComponent/view_component/README.md

 ### Using helpers

-Helper module methods can be used through the `helpers` proxy.
+Helper methods can be used through the `helpers` proxy:

 ```ruby
 module IconHelper